-Parth builds customer driven technology solutions for his hometown of Chicago, IL.
-Today he is helping drive the transformation of Chicago to a SmartCity through the development of Energy IoT with ComEd, an Exelon company.
+Parth is advancing society through his passion for in cleantech.
 The Illinois Institute of Technology, his alma mater, calls him a serial engineer and entrepreneur.
 While a full tuition innovation scholar during his bachelors in civil and environmental engineering, he coined his first start-up GlobalPetals.com – a tech enabled logistics solution that automated the importing of luxury flowers.
 Civically grounded, Kapadia was 18 when he was recognized by the Indian Prairie District 204 distinguished honors alumni.
 Today Parth sits on the board of his first start-up as well as serving as a new product development engineer and entrepreneur in residence.

 I was born on December 8th, 1990, in Chicago, IL.
 From the beginning, I had entrepreneurship in my blood, but I’ll get that to a bit later…